richard-roberts/SalientPoses/_pages/home.md

 Finally,
 Jaewoo Seo and Yeongho Seol
-reviewed the work many times over and contributed feedback from the side lines.
+reviewed the work many times over and contributed both feedback and code snippets from the sidelines.

-Outside of the everyone above, special thanks should be given to
+Outside of the everyone above, we call special thanks to
 Ayumi Kimura and other staff at [OLM Digital](https://www.olm.co.jp/?lang=en), along with artists and researchers at
 [SEED, Electronic Arts](https://www.ea.com/seed),